 Repeated and inaccurate translation of Scottish names from Gaelic to English and back resulted in a wide variety of spelling variations with single names.
 Vaile has appeared MacPhail, MacPhial, MacPhiel, MacFail, MacFall, MacFaul, MacVail, MacPhale, MacPail, MacPhaul, MacFale, Phail, Fayle and many more.

 Early Notables of the Vaile family (pre 1700)

-More information is included under the topic Early Vaile Notables in all our PDF Extended History products and printed products wherever possible.
+Another 66 words (5 lines of text) are included under the topic Early Vaile Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Vaile family to Ireland

 Some of the Vaile family moved to Ireland, but this topic is not covered in this excerpt.